joetm/Drag-and-Load/README.md

 Added the ability to download background images.

 v1.2:
+The minimum image size can now be configured in the extension's options.
+Only images with a size greater than this width and height will be downloaded when dragged.
+This helps to prevent the accidental download of thumbnail images.

 v1.1:
 Support for webp was dropped (because from time to time, I ended up downloading thumbnails on youtube).